: Consumer

 set too high and eventual lost customers.

-: Businesses must stay within the legal framework
+- Legal limitations: Businesses must stay within the legal framework

 of pricing as regulated by the Robinson—Patman Act, the Clayton Act, and